catprice444/days-worked-sinatra-app/README.md

 ## Install Instructions

-To begin using this app, clone the repo, run $ bundle install, $ rake db:migrate, and then $ shotgun
+To begin using this app, clone the repo, run `bundle install`, `rake db:migrate`, and then run `shotgun`.

 ## Contributors Guide